Tampa License Suspension Lawyers

 - After returning to duty from an alcohol-related conviction

 Alcohol testing is common for truck drivers.
 These tests are broken up into two stages.
-The first is used to identify drivers who are potentially driving while over the legal BAC limit.
-If the BAC is over 0.02 percent, the driver moves on to the second stage to confirm the results.
-This must have results that are printed and properly recorded to ensure accuracy.
-Should it be determined that a driver was under the influence with a BAC over 0.02 percent, they will immediately be removed from any safety-sensitive functions.
+The first is used to identify drivers who are driving while over the legal limit.
+If the BAC is over 0.02 percent, the driver moves on to the second stage.
+Results must be printed and properly recorded to ensure accuracy.
+If it's determined that a driver was under the influence with a BAC over 0.02 percent, they will be removed from any safety-sensitive functions.

 Drivers will also be subject to tests that analyze urine for traces of marijuana, cocaine, amphetamines, opiates, and PCP.
-These tests are also broken into a screening and confirmation process.
-Should the test come back positive, the driver will be interviewed to determine whether it stemmed from the use of a controlled substance without proper authorization (for example, medical marijuana).
+Should the test come back positive, the driver will be interviewed to determine whether it stemmed from using a controlled substance without proper authorization (e.g., medical marijuana).
 If so, they will be removed from duty until they go through rehabilitation and a follow-up test comes back negative.

 Hardship Licenses in Florida